Huang Yong (murderer)

-Huang Yong (黄勇 (Huáng Yǒng); November 18, 1974 – December 26, 2003) was a Chinese serial killer accused of murdering 17 teenage boys (although he is suspected of 25 murders) between September 2001 and November 2003.
+Huang Yong (黄勇 (Huáng Yǒng); November 18, 1974 – December 26, 2003) was a Chinese serial killer convicted of murdering 17 teenage boys (although he is suspected of at least 25 murders) between September 2001 and November 2003.
 He was executed in December 2003.

 Early life

 Huang was a migrant worker located in southern China.
 After serving a tour of duty in the Chinese Army, Huang became a migrant worker, doing agricultural jobs throughout southern China.

 Murders and modus operandi

 In September 2001, Huang started to lure young boys from video halls, Internet cafes and video arcades to his house by offering to recommend them for well-paying jobs or to fund their schooling or sightseeing tours.
 In his house, Huang drugged the youths and strangled them with a rope, often reviving them multiple times to torture them before ultimately killing them.

 Huang told investigators that he chose to victimize boys because killing women and girls would make him see himself as less of a "hero," and he did not kill elderly men because they were too discerning.